izaccavalheiro/ai2fs/README.md

 Please feel free to create issues for bugs or feature requests.

-### Development

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Inspired by the need to efficiently implement AI-generated code structures
-- Thanks to all contributors and users of the project

 ## Support